The Ultimate Guide to the LSAT for International Students

 More specifically, how many sections does the exam have?
 How many questions are on it?
 How is each section scored?

-The Law School Admission Test comprises two parts: the first has three 35-minute scored sections and one unscored section of multiple-choice questions.
-The unscored section may cover reading comprehension, analytical reasoning, or logical reasoning.
-The second consists of one 35-minute writing sample which can be completed online at any time up to one year after your official test date.
+The Law School Admission Test comprises two parts: the first has three 35-minute scored sections and one 35-minute unscored section of multiple-choice questions.
+The unscored section may cover reading comprehension or logical reasoning.
+The second consists of one 50-minute writing test which can be completed online at any time up to one year after your official test date.

 Sections include:

-The logical reasoning section has 24-26 questions that involve dissecting and analyzing a short argument or set of facts to identify the main assumption, alternate conclusions, errors and omissions, similar arguments, and elements that strengthen or weaken the argument.
+• The two logical reasoning sections have 24-26 questions each that involve dissecting and analyzing a short argument or set of facts to identify the main assumption, alternate conclusions, errors and omissions, similar arguments, and elements that strengthen or weaken the argument.

-Finally, the writing exam is completed separately, on the test taker’s own computer, using a secure proctoring software.
-Test takers have 35 minutes to read a decision prompt or problem, plus decision-making criteria, and then write an essay arguing for one of two options.
-The focus is on the writer’s ability to argue for the chosen standpoint and also against its opposition.
+• Finally, the argumentative writing exam is completed separately, on the test taker’s own computer, using a secure proctoring software.
+Test takers have a total of 50 minutes to complete this section where they can take 15 minutes to read the prompt and draft an outline, and 35 minutes to write an argumentative essay taking a position on the issue.
+The focus is on the writer’s ability to construct an argument and defend it based on their own judgment and analysis of the issue.
 This section is not scored, but a scan of the essay is sent along with the scaled numerical score to applicants’ prospective law schools.

 How Long Is the LSAT?
 How Long Does It Take to Get Scores?